Zhouzhuang: Shenting House

 Built in 1742 and located at the southeast side of Fuan Bridge, Shenting House was the private property of the descendant of Shen Wansan, the first millionaire of Jiangnan (South of Yangtze River) in the early Ming dynasty.
 The whole architectural complex is of the Qing's style and occupies an area of more than 2,000 square meters (half an acre).
 Over 100 rooms are divided into three sections and each one is connected by arcades and aisles.
 The first is the water gate and the wharf, where Shen's family moored boats and washed clothes.
 The middle part includes the gate tower, the tearoom and the main hall.
 Bricky gate tower carved with lively and ingenious figures which tell the historic stories or show the good wishes, make it a rare artwork.
 Tea room and main hall are places for serving guests, and the furnishings here are all very elegant.
 The last section is the two-storied dwelling which consists of several buildings which are quite different from the main hall, more comfortable and refined in pattern and atmosphere.
 The painted sculpture of legendary Shen Wansan is in Datang Tower; cultural relics including ancient folk instruments are exhibited in Xiaotang Tower and Back Hall.

 Zhangting House

-It was built by Xu's family in the Zhengtong era (1436–1449) of the Ming dynasty and bought by Zhang's family in the early Qing dynasty.
+It was built by the descendants of Xu Kui in the Zhengtong era (1436–1449) of the Ming dynasty and bought by the Zhang family in the early Qing dynasty.
 Located to the south of the Double Bridges, Zhangting House has more than 70 rooms and takes up about 1,800 square meters (less than half an acre).
-With Ruojing River flowing through, Zhangting House is a dapper and graceful residential house; has a tranquil courtyard and pond.
-Deep halls all represent the life of the quondam owner.
+With Ruojing River flowing through, Zhangting House is a dapper and graceful residential house with a tranquil courtyard and pond.
+Deep halls offer a peak into the lifestyle of the quondam owner.